vivek37373/ath-isomiRDB/README.md

    This file contains sequences that exhibit SNP variations(1001 Genomes Project) compared to the reference isomiR sequence.

-These are the tables used to annotate isomiRs avaialable is athisomiRDB.
+These are the tables used to annotate isomiRs available is athisomiRDB.

 Feel free to explore and leverage these files for your isomiR analysis in _Arabidopsis thaliana_.